ojasrocks/mint-token/README.md

 The `client` and `server` will be started together.

+** Update: I have just added a dockerized version you can find in the branch `dockerized`.
+** To run it just run `sudo docker-compose --file docker-compose.yml up` in the root of the package ** Requirement : docker

 ### Conclusions

 The backend has been designed to interact with MongoDB database on MongoDB Atlas.